intmus/inttheory/_04-intro-rhythm/a2-simplemeter.md

 - Division - a division of a beat is the next simplest fraction (according to the type of meter).
 - Subdivision - a subdivision is half of the division.

-**What does rhythm communicate?**
+**"What does rhythm communicate?"**
 - "When you play what."
 - "How long you play what when you play it."
 - "When and when not."...sound and silence...when things start and stop (*especially* the "and stop" part)

 **"How do we count rhythm?"**
 - The beats get counted with numbers.
 Divisions get counted with "ands".
 Subdivisions get either "e" or "a".
+Triplets get counted with "la li".
-- Simple quadruple time is counted "1 e and a 2 e and a 3 e and a 4 e and a".
+- Ex: simple triple time is counted "1 e & a 2 e & a 3 e & a".

+**What is the theoretically ideal beaming?**
+- A methood of beaming where every beat is shown.
+None are hidden within single notes.

 ## Meter Matter